Marciyo/Bowling-Alley/README.md

 Welcome to **Bowling Alley** iOS project repository!

 This is an open-source project for a bowling scoreboard calculator.

-The app is still in the middle of development.
-I would say that more than 50% is now finished.
-This app will be released to the App Store when finished.
-Feel free to take a look around the project now!

-It was developed with TDD in mind, so that every user journey and every edge case would be covered.
+The app was developed with TDD in mind, so that every user journey and every edge case would be covered.
-Hopefully it will achieve this goal!
+Working with SwiftUI really pushed me to discover it's pros and cons.
+I'll be back and finish the main screen someday.

 ##  TODO

 *Disclaimer*
-Project is not complete.
-Probably will be 100% finished in October!
+Project is far from complete.
+Probably will be finished later date!
 This is the list of tasks that are left to do:
 - Layout for displaying frames,
 - Layout for leaderboard screen,